anassajaanan/System-Activity-Monitor/README.md

 - Devices and partitions: The list of disk devices and partitions
 - Read rate: The rate of data read from the disk (sectors/s)
 - Write rate: The rate of data written to the disk (sectors/s)

+## **Implementation**

+The System Activity Monitor is implemented in C programming language and designed to run on Linux operating systems.
+Here are the key components and implementation details:

+- **Language**: The monitor is written in C, leveraging its low-level system programming capabilities and portability across different Linux distributions.
+- **File Parsing**: The monitor utilizes file parsing techniques to extract system information from various system files, such as /proc/stat and /proc/meminfo, to gather CPU, memory, and disk statistics.
+- **Real-Time Display**: The monitor leverages terminal control sequences (ANSI escape codes) to achieve a real-time display of system statistics.
+It clears the terminal screen and updates the content periodically to provide up-to-date information.
+- **Process Identification**: To obtain CPU and memory usage per application/process, the monitor reads information from the /proc/{PID}/stat and /proc/{PID}/status files, parsing the necessary fields to calculate and display usage statistics.
+- **Makefile**: The provided Makefile automates the compilation process.
+It enables easy building of the system_monitor binary by running the **`make`** command.

 ## **Usage**